-Classified Board of Directors
+Classified Board

-Our Amended and Restated Charter will provide that, upon the completion of this offering, our board of directors will be divided into three classes with staggered three-year terms.
+Our Amended and Restated Charter provides that our board of directors will be divided into three classes with staggered three-year terms.
 Upon expiration of the term of a class of directors, directors for that class will be elected for three-year terms at the annual meeting of stockholders in the year in which that term expires.
 As a result, only one class of directors will be elected at each annual meeting of our stockholders, with the other classes continuing for the remainder of their respective three-year terms.
-Each director's term will continue until the election and qualification of his or her successor, or his or her earlier death, resignation or removal for cause.
-Our directors will be divided among the three classes as follows:
+Our directors are divided among the three classes as follows:

-- Class I directors, whose initial term will expire at our first annual meeting of stockholders following this offering, will consist of

-, and,

-;

-- Class II directors, whose initial term will expire at our second annual meeting of stockholders following this offering, will consist of
+- Class I directors, whose initial term will expire at our 2025 annual meeting of stockholders consists of Jacqueline Millard and Taylor Leavitt; - · Class II directors, whose initial term will expire at our 2026 annual meeting of stockholders consists of Mark Hancock and Evelyn Dilsaver; and - Class III directors, whose initial term will expire at our 2027 annual meeting of stockholders consists of Jason Murray.

-and

-and

-- Class III directors, whose initial term will expire at our third annual meeting of stockholders following this offering, will consist of

-, , and, . .

-Our Amended and Restated Charter and Amended and Restated Bylaws will provide that only our board of directors may fill vacancies on our board.
 We expect that any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the total number of directors.

 The classification of our board of directors may have the effect of delaying or preventing changes in our control or management.
-See the section titled "Description of Capital Stock-Anti-Takeover Effects of Provisions of our Amended and Restated Charter and Amended and Restated Bylaws-Amended and Restated Charter and Amended and Restated Bylaw Provisions" for additional information.
+See the section titled "Description of Capital Stock-Description of Capital Stock-Anti-Takeover Effects of Provisions of the General Corporation Law of the State of Delaware and our Amended and Restated Charter and Amended and Restated Bylaws" for additional information.